BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

  3. Determine the location with the geolocation API
     - 3.1.
 Using the Geolocation API in an HTML Document
     - 3.2.
 Handle errors and access rights of the Geolocation API
+    - 3.3.
+Fine-tuning with further options of the Geolocation API
+    - 3.4.
+Permanently monitor the position of the user
+    - 3.5.
+Displaying the user's position on a map
+ 4. Drag & Drop-API

 ---------------------------------------------